hashicorp/serf/website/source/intro/index.html.markdown

 ## What is Serf?

-Serf is a service discovery and orchestration tool that is decentralized, highly available, and fault tolerant.
+Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available.
 Serf runs on every major platform: Linux, Mac OS X, and Windows.
 It is extremely lightweight: it uses 5 to 10 MB of resident memory and primarily communicates using infrequent UDP messages.